RelucentDev/governance-shared/docs/index.md

 The [OWASP Top 10](https://owasp.org/www-project-top-ten/) is a great starting point for understanding the most common security risks in web applications.

 ### 1.3.
+SANS Top 25

+The [SANS Top 25](https://www.sans.org/top25-software-errors/) is a great starting point for understanding the most common software errors.

+### 1.3.
 Directory Structure

 See [this StackExchange answer](https://softwareengineering.stackexchange.com/a/392461).